Kansas Corn Next Generation Scholarship

 No, all reference forms need to be completed by non-family members.

-Kansas Corn awarded 15 $1,000 Next Generation Scholarships in 2019.
-The program was focused on students who were enrolled in post-secondary school in the spring of 2018 and are enrolled in the 2018-2019 school year.
+Kansas Corn awarded 15 $1,000 Next Generation Scholarships in 2020.
+The program was focused on students who were enrolled in post-secondary school in the spring of 2019 and enrolled in the 2019-2020 school year.